dpletzke/lets-get-trivial/README.md

 `npm start` x 2

 <p>If serving 'Let's Get Trivial' locally, you will <em>not</em> be able to host multiplayer games over the internet.
-If you want to play the multiplayer, working version of the app, visit [Let's Get Trivial](https://lets-get-trivial-game.herokuapp.com).</p>
+If you want to play the multiplayer, working version of the app, visit <a href="https://www.lets-get-trivial-game.herokuapp.com">Let's Get Trivial</a> on Heroku.</p>

 ## How To Play: Game Types